US House launches new investigation into Capitol riot | DW | 30.06.2021

 A Pelosi aide said the speaker may choose a Republican as one of her appointees.

-The creation of the House panel comes after Senate Republicans last month blocked the formation of a similiar commission to investigate the riot.
+The creation of the House panel comes after Senate Republicans last month blocked the formation of a similar commission to investigate the riot.

 This 9/11-style commission would have been evenly split between Democrats and Republicans.